tldr-pages/tldr/pages/common/zotero.md

 > Manage your bibliographies.
 > More information: <https://www.zotero.org/support>.

-- Run Zotero with the GUI:
+- Run with the GUI:

 `zotero`

-- Run Zotero in headless mode:
+- Run in headless mode:

 `zotero --headless`

-- Run Zotero with a specific profile:
+- Run with a specific profile:

 `zotero -P {{profile}}`

-- Run Zotero Migration Assistant:
+- Run the Migration Assistant:

 `zotero --migration`